Adventure-Cards/game-server/README.md

 4. Handlers
 5. (bonus) The Stack

-## Costs & Effects
+### Costs & Effects

 Costs and Effects are the core data structures of the game.
 When processed, both Costs and Effects update the game state.
-In fact, Costs and Effects are the <em>only</em> way that the game state gets updated.
+In fact, Costs and Effects are the _only_ way that the game state gets updated.

 Here are a few sample Costs.
 Only the name and type fields are required for all Costs - the remaining fields are specific to the type field.